 7. Support the Local Small Business

 Local mom-and-pop stores and small businesses suffer most from the protests in Hong Kong.
-In addition, the high rents that these businesses pay don’t budge, so fewer tourists mean lesser income for entrepreneurs.
+Also, these businesses’ high rents don’t budge, so fewer tourists mean lesser income for entrepreneurs.

 Apart from supporting these businesses, you will also have a chance to see the city’s local side by grabbing a bite in one of the local bakeries or eating at the neighborhood noodle shack.

 Hong Kong is one of the melting pots of China’s influences that has made the city what it is today.
 Being part of China, it also got invaded by the Japanese and British, so you will find modern apartment buildings with gaps at the center where Feng Shui ‘spirit dragons’ may pass through.
 The streets in the city also have old-fashioned signs and a unique style of modern suburbia.

 Beyond that, you may stroll around the Nan Lian Garden, which serves as a good example of Chinese horticulture from the Tang Dynasty.